Fifa World Cup 2022: These are today’s games and kick-off times in Qatar

 Most Popular

 The matches will be shown live on free to air TV today.
-Here is how you can watch it and what time it will get underway.
+Here is how you can watch them and what time they will get underway.

 Advertisement